MichaelEsparza012/Getting-and-Cleaning-Data-Week-4-Project/!README.md

 Specified Tasks.
 The following tasks are required to be addresed:

 a.
-Create one R script called run_analysis.R that does the following.
+Create one R script called run_analysis.R that does the following (for the R Script, pleaase see file: run_analysis.R).

 (1) Merges the training and the test sets to create one data set.